Blog Gallery | ⭐⭐⭐⭐⭐ Read Our Reviews

 3. Loose Seams – For flat roofs that have rubber or plastic roofing installed, you should keep an eye out for seams.
 These overlaps should be welded with adhesive and/or heat depending on the roofing system.
 The smallest seam can potentially get torn open by high winds, leading to conditions that will require emergency leaking roof repair.

 To learn more about our roofing maintenance services, call Exterior Building Solutions today at (314) 470-8783.
-You can also fill out our contact form to schedule a free, no obligation estimate.
-We serve Arnold and surrounding areas in Missouri.
+You can also fill out our contact form to schedule a free, no-obligation estimate.
+We serve Arnold and the surrounding areas in Missouri.

 0 Comments